Even as we emerge from the Covid-19 pandemic, many people turn to movies for entertainment and comfort.

-They have a diverse portfolio that spans the entire entertainment industry, and their stock performed very well this year as a result.
+The company has a diverse portfolio that spans the entire entertainment industry, and its stock saw some growth this year as a result.

 Notably, Comcast owns Universal Pictures, which is one of Hollywood’s most revered movie studios.

-They were founded in 1912 and are the oldest movie studio in the United States.
+Universal was founded in 1912 and is the oldest movie studio in the United States.

-In addition to producing a huge catalog of iconic films, they also run the Universal Studios theme parks in Los Angeles, Orlando, Singapore, and Osaka, Japan.
+In addition to producing a considerable catalog of iconic films, they also run the Universal Studios theme parks in Los Angeles, Orlando, Singapore, and Osaka.

-Additionally, Comcast provides internet and cable TV services through their Xfinity subscriptions.
+Additionally, Comcast provides internet and cable TV services through its Xfinity subscriptions.

-They also own a huge library of television channels, including NBC, Telemundo, Bravo, Syfy, E! and more.
+It also owns a huge library of television channels, such as NBC, Telemundo, Bravo, Syfy, E!, and more.

 In 2020, Comcast launched the Peacock streaming service.